What’s the first thing you think of when you think of STIs?

 3. There is bias in the strategies behind immunisation programs.

-Despite the availability of Pre-exposure and Post-exposure medication to prevent or mitigate HIV, access to these medicines remains painfully low.
+Despite the availability of Pre-exposure and Post-exposure medications to prevent or mitigate HIV, access to these medications remains painfully low.

 But why?